Higher-order topological corner states and edge states in grid-like frames: Topological square grid-like frames

-For an example square grid-like frame with parameters $l_1=40~\mathrm{mm}$, $l_2=50~\mathrm{mm}$, and $N=8$, we illustrate the existence of higher-order topological corner states.
-The eigenvalue spectrum of the dynamical matrix $H^{\mathrm{square}}$ of the square frame is shown by gray curves in Fig.~\ref{Fig_5_2}.
-All the intersections $\beta$ of the gray curves and the horizontal line $\lambda=0$ (where $\lambda$ is the ordinate), that is, all $\beta$ at which zero is an eigenvalue of the matrix $H^{\mathrm{square}} (\beta)$, constitute the entire spectrum of the square frame.
-The horizontal positions of pink vertical lines ($A(\beta_0 l_2)=0$) and green vertical lines ($A(\beta_0 l_1)=0$) represent the frequencies $\beta=\beta_0^{(n)}$, and between every two adjacent vertical lines exists a dark blue dashed curve $\lambda=2\left[\frac{B(\beta l_1)}{A(\beta l_1)}+\frac{B(\beta l_2)}{A(\beta l_2)}\right]$. $\beta_t^{(n)}$ is represented by the intersections of dark blue dashed curves and the line $\lambda=0$.
-Since the topological corner states lie within the frequency range of bulk states (demonstrated in Section~\ref{secSquareBulk} below), the existence of the higher-order topological corner states is hard to determine by directly observing whether a gray curve exists at the dark blue dashed line in Fig.~\ref{Fig_5_2}.
-It is necessary to judge the existence of topological corner states by the condition~\eqref{eq5_2}.
-In Fig.~\ref{Fig_5_2}, the existence of corner states is judged by the signs of the functions $[C(\beta l_1)A(\beta l_2) \pm C(\beta l_2)A(\beta l_1)]$ represented by the orange and blue dotted curves; for a specific frequency $\beta_t^{(n)}$, if the signs of the ordinates of blue and orange dotted curves are opposite, the topological corner states exist at frequency $\beta_t^{(n)}$; if the signs of the ordinates of blue and orange dotted curves are the same, the topological corner states do not exist at frequency $\beta_t^{(n)}$.
+represented by the orange and blue dotted curves; for a specific frequency $\beta_t^{(n)}$, if the signs of the ordinates of blue and orange dotted curves are opposite, the topological corner states exist at frequency $\beta_t^{(n)}$; if the signs of the ordinates of blue and orange dotted curves are the same, the topological corner states do not exist at frequency $\beta_t^{(n)}$.
 This method of judgment is exactly equivalent to the criterion~\eqref{eq5_2}.
-As a result, in the range $(0,\beta_0^{(6)})$ in Fig.~\ref{Fig_5_2}, topological corner states only exist at frequencies $\beta_t^{(1)}$, $\beta_t^{(3)}$ and $\beta_t^{(5)}$.
+As a result, in the range $(0,\beta_0^{(6)})$ in Fig.~\ref{Figure_2}, topological corner states only exist at frequencies $\beta_t^{(1)}$, $\beta_t^{(3)}$ and $\beta_t^{(5)}$.
 Although the corner states at these frequencies are degenerate with the bulk states, due to which usual numerical solving approaches may give hybrid modes as results, we can always extract the corner modes (whose displacements are localized at the corners) from multiple degenerate eigenmodes at a single frequency (that is, displacements are localized at the corners), by means of singular value decomposition\footnote{Essentially, multiple modes with the same (i.e., degenerate) eigenvalue can be arbitrarily linearly superposed to produce another eigenmode; singular value decomposition only serves to determine the appropriate superposition coefficients.}.
-The mode shapes of topological corner states at frequency $\beta_t^{(1)}$ are shown in Fig.~\ref{Fig_s_c}, where the bending deformations of the beam segments are localized at the corners of the square frame.
-In a similar manner, when the length parameters of square frames are exchanged, i.e., $l_1=50\,\mathrm{mm}$, $l_2=40\,\mathrm{mm}$, then in the range $(0,\beta_0^{(6)})$, topological corner states exist at frequencies $\beta_t^{(2)}$, $\beta_t^{(4)}$ and $\beta_t^{(6)}$.